Afternoon Tea Charcuterie: A Stacked High Tea

 For the middle layer, traditionally scones are served with clotted cream and various jams.
 I bought some premade cranberry orange scones and served them alongside a few spare slices of the breads I used for the sandwiches.

 Scones are usually notoriously dry and crumbly, so it’s best to serve them with fresh fruits like strawberries to counteract the dryness.
-They also aren’t overly sweet, meaning you can slather on the clotted cream to your heart’s desire.
+They also aren’t overly sweet, meaning you can slather on the clotted cream to your heart’s content.

 This layer is meant to transition from the savory bottom layer to the sweet layer on top.